18+ Things to Know Before Visiting Puerto Rico

 Another thing to keep in mind is that the weather can be tropical, especially if you plan on visiting El Yunque rainforest.
 You might want to consider a light raincoat.
 Also, I visited Puerto Rico at the end of August, and it was incredibly humid at points.

 Also, don’t forget your bug spray and sunscreen.
 I personally use coral reef-safe sunscreen to protect the ocean.
-The brand I use is called Juice Beauty, and I’ve been using it for 3+ years and travel size.
+The brand I use is called Juice Beauty, and I’ve been using it for 5+ years and travel size.
 I also like Blue Lizzard, but not as much as Juice Beauty.

 Find a full Puerto Rico packing list here!

-11. Puerto Rico Cruise Port
+13. Puerto Rico Cruise Port

 If you are a cruiser and want to visit Puerto Rico, they have a very active port in San Juan.
-Even better, Old San Juan is extremely walkable making it perfect for people to explore Puerto Rico.
+Even better, Old San Juan is extremely walkable, making it perfect for people to explore Puerto Rico.

-12. Pay Attention to Your Metrics
+14. Pay Attention to Your Metrics

 Another thing you should know before visiting Puerto Rico is that both metric systems are being used.
 You may notice mile markers are in Kilometers, but the car is in Mph, and then the gas is in liters as opposed to gallons, so just have a converter ready.

-13. Cell Phone Service
+15. Cell Phone Service

 If you are from the USA, most likely, you should have no problem with cell phone service.
 Of course, you will have to double-check your plan, but we didn’t have any issues with Verizon.

 Just about everywhere we went, we had great cell service, except in El Yunque.
 If you are planning on staying in the mountain regions, you also might not have service.
+If this is the case for you, consider downloading the offline Maps from Google Maps.

-14. Staying in Puerto Rico
+16. Staying in Puerto Rico

 When thinking about accommodations for your vacation in Puerto Rico, both Airbnb and hotels are popular.
 Common neighborhoods to stay in Puerto Rico include Old San Juan, San Juan, Carolina, El Yunque, Ponce, and Rincon.